 - Water filters are expensive

-If you’re planning to invest in a high-quality coffee machine, you want to purchase from a brand you know you can trust.
+If you’re planning to invest in a new, high-quality coffee machine, you want to purchase from a brand you know you can trust.
 Breville has over 85 years of experience as an industry leader and a long history of reliable customer service.

 Do you hate drinking hot coffee in the summer?
 While research shows drinking something hot actually cools you down, you might want to look at the DeLonghi Dinamica.
 You can satisfy your coffee craving and cool off at the same time with the Dinamica’s “Over Ice” setting.